gnusam/LaravelMondialRelay/README.md

-# Laravel Client to use the MondialRelay API
+# Laravel Client to use the MondialRelay API forked from QuentinBontemps/laravel-mondialrelay

 ## Description
 This package uses [QuentinBontemps/php-mondialrelay-api](https://github.com/QuentinBontemps/php-mondialrelay-api).